BALRoG

 The main body of the test bench is supported by four legs to level the entire setup in the terrain.
 It contains the required piping, propellant tanks, etc. as shown in the P&ID below.

-The expected test bench specifications are listed below.
+The expected test bench specifications after the phase 2 upgrade are listed below.

 Test Bench Properties